BlenderCN-Org/ScrollOfBanestones/Documentation/GameDesign.md

 * Water Enabled (bool)
 * Climate (string)
 * Climate Enabled (bool)
+* Ambient Sound
 * Ambience Enabled (bool)

 If `Sky Enabled` is true, set the sky colour to what ever is defined in the `Sky Colour`, otherwise the sky colour to black (000000)
 Set the gravity to what ever the defined value is, it is by default at 1.0f.
 If `Water Enabled` is true, set the colour of the water to the `Water Colour` If `Climate Enabled` is true, set the climate to the specified climate.
+If `Ambience Enabled` is true, play and loop the `Ambient Sound`.

 ### Maps

+Each worldspace will be able to have a large amount of maps and moving from one map to another should not be noticable to the end user (i.e. no loading screen) whereas moving from a worldspace will require a loading screen.

 ### Climates